T2AV-Compass: Towards Unified Evaluation for Text-to-Audio-Video Generation: MLLM Evaluation Framework

 \subsection{Realism}

-The framework for realism assessment is divided into five key dimensions: TCS (Temporal Continuity and Stability), OIS (Object Identity Stability), MTC (Material-Timbre Consistency), MSS (Motion Smoothness and Scene Adaptation), and AAS (Audio-Visual Artifacts and Stability).
-Each dimension captures critical factors that ensure the realism of the generated content, such as object continuity, the accuracy of sound-to-material matching, and the smoothness of motion transitions.
+The framework for realism assessment is divided into five key dimensions: TCS (Temporal Coherence Score), OIS (Object Integrity Score), MTC (Material--Timbre Consistency), MSS (Motion Smoothness Score), and AAS (Acoustic Artifact Score).
+Each dimension captures critical factors that ensure the realism of the generated content, such as temporal coherence, structural integrity, sound-to-material matching, and the absence of motion/audio artifacts.